yoyos/Cierge/README.md

 * Portier is an email-based authentication server that *only* handles authentication (ie. no user management).
 Cierge might progressively implement parts of the Portier spec as it develops for standradization.
 * PwdLess is an API-only passwordless authenitcation server that does not implement OIDC, as such it is very easy to pick up

+### Get your Cierge project featured

+Feel free to email `admin at biarity dot me` if you made a project that uses Cierge for authenitcation and want to get it listed here.

 ---

 ## Recommended Email Providers 📧